danielballan/fetch/README.md

 their locations differ between individual computers.
 This is a drag.

 Fetch directs the notebook to check a local stash, specified individually on each computer by an environmental variable.
+For example, the stash might be `/Users/dallan/Data` on my computer and `C:\Users\Someone\Experiments` on yours.
+Fetch handles this implicitly.

-If a stash is missing a given file, the file is automatically downloaded from Amazon S3 and retained locally for future use.
-If the files are later deleted to reclaim disk space, they can be downloaded again.
+If a stash is missing a given file, that file is automatically downloaded from [Amazon S3](http://aws.amazon.com/s3/) and retained locally for future use.
+If the files are later deleted to reclaim disk space, they are downloaded again as needed.

 Installation & Setup
 --------------------